ekcomputer/msatutil/README.md

 * msat_collection.pmesh_prep: returns a given variable from all the files concatenated along-track

+* msat_collection.grid_prep: returns rough L3, the given variable on a regular lat/lon grid using mean aggregation for overlaps

 * msat_collection.heatmap: use matplotlib's pcolormesh to plot the given variable either in along-/across-track indices or in lat/lon

 * msat_collection.hist: makes a histogram of the given variable